Smoothieware/SmoothieV2-LPC/README.md

 # smoothie version 2
 Smoothie V2 using LPCopen and FreeRTOS.

-Currently runs on Bambino boards and V2 Mini proto boards.
+Currently runs on Bambino boards and V2 Prime Alpha proto boards.

 Firmware/... is for Smoothie firmware code and Test Units